Analysis | How the Shunning of Russian Oil Leaves a Hole in the Market

 1. What’s causing the disruption?

-With financial sanctions on Russia imposed by the U.S., U.K. and European Union, market participants are wary of taking trades with Russian counterparties, even if the energy market itself has been exempted.
+With financial sanctions on Russia imposed by the U.S., U.K. and European Union, market participants are wary of taking trades with Russian counterparties, even if the energy market itself has been largely exempted.
 Many oil tanker owners -- often companies with relatively small compliance departments -- are taking a conservative approach until the full picture is clear.
 That’s a killer blow for Russian oil, a mainstay of the country’s economy, because almost two-thirds of its crude sales move by ship.
 Some traders are also mindful of negative publicity.
 Shell Plc’s purchase of Russia’s flagship Urals grade crude on March 4 was criticized by Ukraine’s Minister of Foreign Affairs Dmytro Kuleba on Twitter as smelling of “Ukrainian blood.”
+Four days later, the company said the decision was “wrong” and that it would make no new purchases of Russian oil and gas.
+BP Plc matched that commitment.

 2. What’s the impact on prices?

-As buyers scrambled for alternative supplies during the initial days of the invasion in early March, the oil market went into a frenzy and Brent crude topped $110 a barrel for the first time since 2014.
+As buyers scrambled for alternative supplies during the initial days of the invasion in early March, the oil market went into a frenzy and prices rose sharply.
 More significantly, the market went into one of the biggest so-called backwardations on record -- where contracts for more immediate supply are priced much higher than those for later deliveries.
-After U.S. Secretary of State Antony Blinken said March 6 that the U.S. and its European allies were discussing a possible ban of Russian oil imports, prices surged further.
-Brent rose to $139 a barrel, the highest level since 2008, with some traders betting futures will rise above $200 before the end of March.

 3. How much oil is being shunned?